monlim/Handmate-OSC/README.md

 ```$ node bridge.js```

+You should see a message 'osc success'.

-Go to https://monlim.github.io/MediaPipe-Hands-OSC/ on your browser and start waving your hands around.
+Double click to open the index.html file OR go to https://monlim.github.io/MediaPipe-Hands-OSC/ on your browser.
+Start waving your hands around.

 # Usage
 Please use Google Chrome or Firefox on a Desktop.
 Will not work in Safari.
 UDP send on port 8080 and receive on port 9129.